 In addition, other studies now show that some of these drugs (i.e. beta-blockers) actually weaken the heart muscle!

-And, some drugs such as NSAIDs, cough medicine and headache medication can cause your blood pressure to rise.
+And, some drugs such as NSAIDs, cough medicine and headache medication can cause your blood pressure to rise to extremely high levels.

 WARNING!
 If you don't feel any side effects that doesn't mean the drugs aren't causing harm!
 ALL DRUGS CAUSE SOME KIND OF HARM, SO BE CAREFUL!